vzafrin/learn-git/lessons/using-the-desktop.md

 Branches are great but you do have to be mindful about which branch you're currently working on.
 In the desktop client you have a drop down that will let you know which branch you're working on.
 In the image above, I'm working on the using-the-desktop branch.

+Go ahead and create a new branch and move onto that branch.

 ## Commit a change

+Now that you have a new branch and are on it.
+Pull up the using-the-desktop-tasks.md file in your favorite text editor and start making some changes.

+After you have made a few edits, go ahead and make a commit.

+Do that again.
+And again.
+And one more time.

 ## Submit a pull request